Dogara, lawmakers support protection of whistle blowers - Nigeria Today

 Dogara, lawmakers support protection of whistle blowers

-Yakubu Dogara, Speaker of the House of Representatives on Tuesday harped on the need for legislative framework that will give force of law to the Federal Government’s whistleblowing policy for effective implementation.
+Speaker of the House of Representatives, Yakubu Dogara, on Tuesday harped on the need for legislative framework that would give force of law to the Federal Government’s whistle-blowing policy for effective implementation.

-According to the Speaker, the current whistle-blowing policy is very wide and covers such critical areas as Public Procurement Act and other extant laws, mismanagement or misappropriation of public funds and assets, Information on stolen public funds, Information on concealed public funds, financial malpractice or fraud, theft, collecting/soliciting bribes, corruption, diversion of revenues, does not provide adequate safeguards or protection against victimization of the person making such complaint.
+According to Dogara, the current whistle-blowing policy is very wide and covers such critical areas as Public Procurement Act and other extant laws, mismanagement or misappropriation of public funds and assets, information on stolen public funds, information on concealed public funds, financial malpractice or fraud, theft, collecting/soliciting bribes, corruption, diversion of revenues, does not provide adequate safeguards or protection against victimisation of the person making such complaint.

 Dogara gave the charge at a workshop organised by the House Committee on Financial Crimes and members of the Civil Society Organisations on the whistle blower’s bill.

-While pledging support for the President Muhammadu Buhari administration’s fight against corruption, affirmed that the “burden of corruption in Nigeria is a peculiar one that inhibits our economic and social development.
+While pledging support for the President Muhammadu Buhari administration’s fight against corruption, the speaker affirmed that the “burden of corruption in Nigeria is a peculiar one that inhibits our economic and social development.

 “The consequences of corruption are greater than just the diversion of resources, profound as this is.
 Corruption destroys societies and contributes to deficit trust and confidence in governance.

 “The burden of corruption in Nigeria is a peculiar one that inhibits our economic and social development.
-In order to fight this scourge and ensure a just and egalitarian society, the relationship between increased availability of information in the public domain, accountability and protection of anyone who exposes alleged wrongdoing cannot be overemphasized,” he noted.
+In order to fight this scourge and ensure a just and egalitarian society, the relationship between increased availability of information in the public domain, accountability and protection of anyone who exposes alleged wrongdoing cannot be overemphasised.”

-To achieve the objectives of the anti-graft crusade, he explained that the need for disclosure of information for increased transparency is a necessary condition for accountability.
+To achieve the objectives of the anti-graft crusade, he explained that the need for disclosure of information for increased transparency was a necessary condition for accountability.

 “It is important to note that Nigeria does not currently have a law to protect whistle blowers; rather what we have is the Federal Ministry of Finance’s whistle blowing programme which is designed to encourage anyone with information about a violation of financial regulations to report.
 Although Federal Ministry of Finance (FMF) Whistleblowing Programme has led to the recovery of a lot of public funds hidden in various places, including markets, private properties and other ridiculous places, it is not yet backed by an appropriate legal framework.